pranphy/compton/README.md

 # Simulations for the Compton Polarimeter at Jefferson Lab Hall A
 ## Compilation
+This compton simulation has two  major dependencies.
+Those are ROOT and Geant4.

+ROOT [6.32.04] can be downloaded from [https://root.cern](https://root.cern/).

+Geant4 [11.2.2] can be downloaded from [https://geant4.web.cern.ch/geant4/](https://geant4.web.cern.ch/geant4/).

+Make sure those are installed and available in your system.

-This uses cmake build system to compile.
+This project uses cmake build system to compile.
 Make sure that you have the latest version of cmake. clone the directory

 ```bash
 git clone https://github.com/pranphy/compton.git
 ```